OnnoH/OUSnake/README.md

 # Introduction

-This repository contains code for the Open University course: Webapplicaties: de clientkant (Webapplications: the client side)
+This repository contains code for the Open University course: Webapplicaties: de clientkant (Web applications: the client side)

 The result: [The Game Site](index.html) or [The Snake Game](snake.html)